 Add a kick of spice by throwing in a pinch of cayenne pepper or red chili flakes.

-For a bold flavor, add in a tsp of prepared horseradish.
+For a bold flavor, add in a teaspoon of prepared horseradish.

 Stir in some Vegan Cream Cheese and freshly chopped dill.